-Take a Leadership Role in the Future of Education by Becoming a School Principal
+Make an Impact on the Future of Education by Becoming a School Principal

 This online master's degree program is designed to enhance your expertise in educational governance, finance, law, leadership, and strategic planning.
 The program will give you the skills you need to manage a modern educational institution, including overseeing teachers, developing and implementing curriculum standards, and improving how your staff helps students achieve established academic goals.
-You'll also learn how to manage educational budgets, ensure proper security, and better interact with parents, the public, and district administrators.
+You'll also learn about school administration, how to manage educational budgets, ensure proper security, and better interact with parents, the public, and district administrators.

 61% of students finish within